 Parent Advisory Councils (PAC) empowers parents to be advocates and take advantage of all available resources for their children.
 This meeting is held annually, hosted by school districts that are in the Shared Service Arrangement with Region XIII.

 Identification and Recruitment:

-The MEP actively seeks to identify and recruit all eligible migratory children and youth residing in our local school district.
+The Migrant Education Program actively seeks to identify and recruit all eligible migratory children and youth residing in our local school district.
 These are children who migrate with their parents or alone across school district lines in search of temporary or seasonal work in finishing or agriculture.
 Identification is essential in order to offer migrant students opportunities to learn and succeed in school.

 Secondary Credit Exchange and Accrual:

-As secondary education students move from school to school, documentation of courses taken and recommended become significant in their educational development.
+As secondary education students move from school to school, documentation of courses taken and recommended becomes significant in their educational development.
 Districts are responsible for partial and complete credits awarded by schools.